jcbalcita/cordcutter-search/README.md

 A Chrome extension that allows users, via the [GuideBox API](http://www.guidebox.com), to find out if a show or movie is available for licensed streaming on the web.

-## MVP
+## Features Checklist

-<del> - [ ] Has clickable icon that opens `popup.html`, which in turn renders a functional "search by title" form.<del>
+- [x] Has clickable icon that opens `popup.html`, which in turn renders a functional "search by title" form.
-- [ ] Grabs selected text from the page and fires off API requests to GuideBox via context menus.
+- [x] Grabs selected text from the page and fires off API requests to GuideBox via context menus.
-- [ ] Allows users to search by show or movie title and find out on which websites the show is available for streaming.
+- [x] Allows users to search by show or movie title and find out on which websites the show is available for streaming.
-- [ ] Allows user to check if a specific season of a show is available for streaming.
+- [x] Allows user to check if a specific season of a show is available for streaming.
-- [ ] Provides links to specific episodes.
+- [x] Provides links to watch specific episodes.

-### Bonus

-- [ ] Users can specify the platform (_i.e._, iOS, Android, or Web) for the stream search.
-- [ ] Users can specify the service (_e.g._, Hulu, Netflix) for the stream search.
-- [ ] Users can view _n_ number of old searches and bookmarked shows/movies.

-## Features and Functionality
+## Funcationality

 Cordcutter Search provides its users with an easy, convenient way to find out if a show is available for streaming.